MelDashti/Meme-Game/README.md

     - Displays memes and allows users to select captions.
     - Manages game rounds, including timing and scoring.
     - Shows a modal with the result of each round.
-    - Displays the final score at the end of the game.
+    - Displays the final score at the end of the game and allows users to restart the game.
     - Allows users to exit the game and navigate back to the home page.